Does my deck warranty get voided if I don't follow the manufacturer's maintenance schedule in BC?

 Composite decking warranties are the most commonly affected by maintenance neglect.
 Major brands like Trex, TimberTech, and Fiberon require periodic cleaning to maintain warranty coverage — typically pressure washing or scrubbing with soap and water at least twice per year.
 While composite doesn't need staining like wood, allowing mould, mildew, or organic stains to build up can void the warranty.
 The manufacturers argue that neglected cleaning allows contaminants to penetrate the protective cap layer, leading to premature fading or staining that would otherwise be covered.
 In Metro Vancouver's humid climate where mould grows rapidly on any outdoor surface, this maintenance requirement is especially important.

 Wood decking warranties — whether cedar, pressure-treated, or tropical hardwoods — almost universally require regular cleaning and re-staining or sealing to maintain coverage.
 For cedar decks in Vancouver's marine climate, this typically means annual cleaning and re-staining every 1-2 years.
 Manufacturers will deny warranty claims for rot, splitting, or premature weathering if you cannot demonstrate proper maintenance.
-Keep receipts for stain purchases and take dated photos of your maintenance work — warranty claims often require proof of proper care.
+Keep receipts for stain purchases and take dated photos of your maintenance work — warrans, and sealed at the perimeter where it meets the building envelope.
+DIY membrane installation almost always fails at the seams or edges, leading to water intrusion that can cost $10,000-$50,000 to repair once it reaches the structure below.

 Deck IQ -- Built with local deck building expertise, Metro Vancouver knowledge, and real construction experience.
 Answers are for informational purposes only.